sada-kubsad/WhatTheHack/041-VirtualWAN/Coach/02-vpn.md

 Check ping from each VM to all the others.

-Be sure to check that propagate to remote route table is checked on the vWAN > Hub > Virtual network Connection [like this](https://github.com/sada-kubsad/WhatTheHack/blob/master/041-VirtualWAN/Coach/01-any_to_any.md#vms-from-different-vnets-on-different-hubs-can-communicate)
+Check that "Propagate to remote route table" is enabled on vWAN > Hub > Virtual network Connection [detailed here](https://github.com/sada-kubsad/WhatTheHack/blob/master/041-VirtualWAN/Coach/01-any_to_any.md#vms-from-different-vnets-on-different-hubs-can-communicate)

 ## 8. Check Effective Route
 # Check Effective Routes on VMs